webcindis/accordion-hugo/content/_index.md

     section_id: hero
     title: This Is A Big Hero Headline
     content: >-
-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
+      Pito is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
     image: images/hero.png
     image_alt: App preview